mingqianghan/PalmFruitMaturity-CNN/README.md

 - **Evaluation metrics**: Accuracy, AUC, F1-score, ROC curves, and confusion matrices

 ## 📂 Dataset
-The dataset was obtained from [**IEEE DataPort**](https://ieee-dataport.org/open-access/date-fruit-dataset-automated-harvesting-and-visual-yield-estimation) and consists of images captured in **natural orchard environments**.
-The dataset was split into **80% training and 20% testing**.
+The original dataset can be found [here](https://ieee-dataport.org/open-access/date-fruit-dataset-automated-harvesting-and-visual-yield-estimation) and was modified for this study.
+The modified version, which can be downloaded [here](https://drive.google.com/file/d/1qTVoWL0EDdJx6Soj_4sPpOOAySKeJeBq/view?usp=drive_link), consists of images captured in natural orchard environments.
+The dataset was split into 80% for training and 20% for testing.